-The Martha’s Vineyard Commission (MVC) Thursday voted 8-2 to approve a plan by Boston based developer Charles Hajjar to build a total of 15 second story apartments in the Post Office Square complex in Edgartown.
+The Martha’s Vineyard Commission (MVC) Thursday voted 8-2 to approve a plan by Boston based developer Charles Hajjar to build a total of eight second story apartments in the Post Office Square complex in Edgartown.

-The vote on the development of regional impact (DRI) came at the conclusion of the MVC’s second public hearing on a project that had raised some objections from neighborhood critics who cited concerns about increased parking problems, traffic, and late night noise.
+The vote on the development of regional impact (DRI) came at the conclusion of the MVC’s second public hearing on a project that had raised objections from neighborhood critics who cited concerns about increased parking problems, traffic, and late night noise.

 At the MVC’s first public hearing on the project, Mr. Hajjar presented a plan for ten apartments with a total of 20 bedrooms.
 Thursday night, Mr. Hajjar presented a revised proposal to build 8 apartments with a total of 15 bedrooms.
-He also included a 25-percent reduction in the scope of the overall project, limitations on tenant parking, a revised landscaping and parking plan, a change from exterior to interior stairways and a condition that the units could not be sold or transferred for a period of 10 years.
+He also included a 25 percent reduction in the scope of the overall project, limitations on tenant parking, a revised landscaping and parking plan, a change from exterior to interior stairways and a condition that the units could not be sold or transferred for a period of 10 years.

 The complex is located in the town’s BII business district and abuts the Dark Woods neighborhood and the Edgartown Park & Ride lot.
 Mr. Murphy said the changes to the proposal were a direct result of the April 3rd hearing.